lisardop/GSoC2021/README.md

 *home folder = /var/www/html/aztecglyphs/*

-- In the console, go to your Home folder and create a the subfolders of the project:
+- In the console, go to your Home folder and create the subfolders of the project:

 ./static/